 However, traditional influencer campaigns are typically hard to track and measure, so more influencers are starting to gravitate toward the performance-based model within the affiliate channel.

 There are several drivers for this change, some of which came out of the impact that COVID had on many brands' financial budgets.
 Flat fees were the first to be slashed last year as brands moved toward a stronger emphasis on payment for performance.
-Influencers have recognized this change and begun to evolve around the concept of performance, so as to be included in the marketing mix.
+Influencers have recognised this change and begun to evolve around the concept of performance, so as to be included in the marketing mix.

 Influencers might not be going anywhere, but it's becoming critical for brands to get as much data and value from the performance of their partnerships now more than ever.